 Who doesn’t love a good romp in the park with an energetic four-legged friend?
-And now that warm weather is ushering us out of our homes to enjoy the great outdoors, we’re sure to stumble upon some crowded dog parks in our near future.
+Fall foliage beckons us to enjoy the great outdoors with our best furry friends and we’re sure to stumble upon some crowded dog parks in our near future.

 The downside to dog parks?
 Your pup can potentially go home with more than a few new friends — think sprains, parasites and kennel cough.